-Dr. Mark Dworkin is an infectious disease physician and epidemiologist whose research focuses on HIV medication adherence.
+Mark Dworkin, MD, is an infectious disease physician and epidemiologist whose research focuses on HIV medication adherence.
 He is currently leading a National Institutes of Health funded randomized clinical trial testing a mobile phone app intervention designed for young African American men who have sex with men that features a human avatar that teaches and motivates.
 Other recent research work has involved studying electronic adherence monitoring as an intervention for young African American men who have sex with men and understanding barriers to medication adherence in female sex workers living with HIV in Hyderabad, India.
 Other interests include public health surveillance of infectious diseases, outbreak investigation, and food poisoning prevention.

-Dr. Ronald Hershow engages in epidemiologic research that mainly deals with HIV infection in women, hepatitis C virus infection, and nosocomial infections.
+Ronald Hershow, MD, engages in epidemiologic research that mainly deals with HIV infection in women, hepatitis C virus infection, and nosocomial infections.
 Areas of focus include viral coinfections and other cofactors that may influence HIV disease progression, prevention of infectious disease morbidity in substance users, and the epidemiology of antibiotic-resistant microorganisms in hospitals.
 In more recent years, his research has expanded globally including the study of best approaches to promote successful antiretroviral therapy use among HIV-infected injection drug users in Indonesia.

 Supriya Mehta, PhD, focuses on identifying bio-behavioral risks and pathways for STIs and HIV.
 Her work in antimicrobial resistant N. gonorrhoeae has provided support to national STI treatment guidelines in Kenya.
 A current study in Kisumu, Kenya seeks to understand how the penile microbiome contributes to STIs.
 Her teaching interests include core epidemiologic concepts and the epidemiology of sexually transmitted infections.